rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   <h3 class='mb-3'><u>BACKGROUND</u></h3>
   <p>This was the final project for the Applied Machine Learning class in my Masters in Data Science program.
 The original project involved four team members including myself, for the showcase here, I have only presented the work I have done, unless noted otherwise.</p>
   <p>The project was very open-ended, the teams are free to select any topic of interest and any dataset pertaining to that topic, with the objective to build a machine learning model. </p>
-  <p>All work was done in Google Colab (Free) with CPU only, with Python as the programming language.
+  <p>All work was done in Google Colab (Free), with Python as the programming language.
 Notable Python packages used:
     <ul>
       <li>standard: numpy, pandas</li>
       <li>audio processing: librosa</li>